tlenz88/ChIPPy/README.md

 - **Trimming**:

     Trimmomatic is used to perform initial trimming.
 Adapter sequences in the provided 'adapters.txt' file and bases below the quality threshold set by the 'quality [-q]' argument (default = 30) are removed from the ends of reads.
 The 'adapters.txt' file contains common universal adapters for Illumina platforms, but can be modified to fit your specific protocol.
 Once the reads are trimmed, any reads that are shorter than 25 bp are removed.
 Single-end sequences are then output as '_trimmed.fastq(.gz)' files.
-If using Paired-end samples, Trimmomatic checks pairing of forward and reverse reads and outputs '_paired' and '_unpaired' files for each input '.fastq(.gz)' file.
+If using paired-end samples, Trimmomatic checks pairing of forward and reverse reads and outputs '_paired' and '_unpaired' files for each input '.fastq(.gz)' file.
 See the [project website](http://www.usadellab.org/cms/?page=trimmomatic) for more details.

 - **Alignment**:

     The '_trimmed' and/or '_paired' files are then aligned to the parent genome using Bowtie2.
 Bowtie2 indexes are generated from the '.fasta' file provided by the 'genome [-g]' argument if not already available.
-To ensure that all possible alignments are identified, the --very-sensitive option is used to specify a high-sensitivity mode.
+To ensure that all possible alignments are identified, the --very-sensitive argument is used to specify the high-sensitivity mode.
 A single SAM file is output for each aligned sample.
 See the [project website](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for more details.

 - **Deduplication**: